aws-samples/aws-get-started-workshop/content/03-dev/07-reference/03-using-aws-services/cloud9/01-prepare-for-cloud9.md

 14. Scrolls to the bottom and mark the checkbox to acknowledge that IAM resources will be created.
 15. Select **`Submit`**.

-Monitor the operation to create the stack set.
+Monitor the operation to create the StackSet.
 Select **`Stack instances`** tab to see the status of the stack being applied to the AWS accounts.

 When this StackSet is created, the associated CloudFormation stack is applied to each of the AWS accounts currently associated with the specified OUs.